skoona/sknlinechart/README.md

  *       1. MouseIn(me MouseEvent)
  *       2. MouseMoved(me MouseEvent)  used to display data point under mouse
  *       3. MouseOut()
- *
  * 4. Define newRenderer() *notExportedStruct method
  *    1. Create canvas objects to be used in display
- *    2. Initialize there content if practical; not required
+ *    2. Initialize their content if practical; not required
  *    3. Implement the required WidgetRenderer methods
- * 	  4. Refresh()               call refresh on each object
+ * 	  4. Refresh()               reload/update value if changed, call refresh on each object
  * 	  5. Layout(s fyne.Size)     resize & move objects
  * 	  6. MinSize()  fyne.Size    return the minimum size needed
  * 	  7. Object() []fyne.Canvas  return the objects to be displayed
  * 	  8. Destroy()               cleanup if needed to prevent leaks
- * 5. In general state methods are the public api with or without getters/setters
+ * 5. In general widget state methods are the public api with or without getters/setters
  *    and the renderer creates the displayable objects, applies state/value to them, and
  *    manages their display.
  *
  * Critical Notes:
- * - if using maps, map[string]interface{}, they will require a mutex to prevent concurrency error cause my concurrent read/writes.
+ * - if using maps, map[string]interface{}, they will require a mutex to prevent concurrency errors caused my concurrent read/writes.
- * - data binding creates new var from source var, and its the new var that should be shared as it is synchronized to changes in bond data var.
+ * - data binding creates a new var from source var and it is the new var that should be referenced, as it is synchronized to changes in bonded data var.
  */
 ```